A battery is a battery is a battery.

 We’ve been studying the use of lithium ion battery packs in high drain strobe flashes for over a decade.
 In all of the years, we have found only a handful of cells which meet the pulse current and internal resistance specifications necessary for a powerful strobe.
 Requirements for high pulse current in other devices, specifically portable medical devices, give us hopes that new types of batteries with high energy density will be developed that are usable in our application.

 In the meantime, rechargeable NiMH batteries continue to be a reliable (and available) option for powering these high-drain devices underwater.
-NiMH are still favored in other outdoor sports industries for their durability and performance in life-saving devices.
+NiMH are still favoured in other outdoor sports industries for their durability and performance in life-saving devices.

 We pride ourselves in bringing you innovation that’s more than just a Mashable headline or gimmick.
 We strive for design that makes a significant contribution to the quality and capture of your art.
 As always, we are committed to providing you the highest quality of light available underwater—in a product that you can trust to work when you need it.